James J. Hill Days Celebration

 She was due to meet the girls in her book club at Main Street Books tonight at six o’clock for their monthly get-together.
 Unfortunately, the community celebration underway had drawn so many people, they knew it would be impossible to find a quiet corner in the bookstore for their group of six to congregate.
 So, they decided to meet as planned and enjoy the festivities instead.

 In her haste to get to the store, she accidentally bumped into a short, burly man, causing his large, clear plastic cup of craft beer to slosh over his hand.
 It splashed onto the zippered top of her new shoulder strap purse and dripped down the side.
 Great.
 It wasn’t bad enough being late, but now she had to deal with a wet, sticky handbag that smelled like beer, too.

 It’s just one more thing added to the problems I’ve had today, she thought glumly.
-First, Jock doesn’t show, then I’m late and now this…
+First, Jock doesn’t show up, making me late, and now this…

 The red brick building housing Main Street Books loomed in the distance.
 Stephanie pressed on, maneuvering her way through the crowd until she reached the store.
-As soon as she opened the door, the pungent aroma of fresh-brewed coffee surrounded her like a fragrant cloud.
-To her surprise, she found only three of the girls of the Romancing the Lakes Book Club—Violet, Nora and Gwen.
+As soon as she opened the door, the bittersweet aroma of fresh-roasted coffee beans surrounded her like a fragrant cloud.
+To her surprise, she found only three of the girls of the Romancing the Lakes Book Club—Violet, Nora, and Gwen.
 They were browsing in the romance section.

 At least, I’m not the last one to get here.

 “Katie had trouble finding a parking space,” Gwen said, slipping her phone into her purse, “but she’s on her way.”
-Her dark sunglasses were perched on the crown of her head, holding back her shoulder-length blond hair.
+Her dark sunglasses were perched on the crown of her head, holding back the thick curls of her chestnut hair.

 “I just got here myself,” Stephanie said as she dodged a small child charging past her.
 “This place is a madhouse.”